sashakid/ios-guide/README.md

 __Serial__

 Serial queues (also known as private dispatch queues) execute one task at a time in the order in which they are added to the queue.
 The currently executing task runs on a distinct thread (which can vary from task to task) that is managed by the dispatch queue.
 Serial queues are often used to synchronize access to a specific resource.
 You can create as many serial queues as you need, and each queue operates concurrently with respect to all other queues.
 In other words, if you create four serial queues, each queue executes only one task at a time but up to four tasks could still execute concurrently, one from each queue.
-For information on how to create serial queues, see Creating Serial Dispatch Queues.

 __Concurrent__

 Concurrent queues (also known as a type of global dispatch queue) execute one or more tasks concurrently, but tasks are still started in the order in which they were added to the queue.
 The currently executing tasks run on distinct threads that are managed by the dispatch queue.
 The exact number of tasks executing at any given point is variable and depends on system conditions.
-In iOS 5 and later, you can create concurrent dispatch queues yourself by specifying DISPATCH_QUEUE_CONCURRENT as the queue type.
+In iOS 5 and later, you can create concurrent dispatch queues yourself by specifying `DISPATCH_QUEUE_CONCURRENT` as the queue type.
 In addition, there are four predefined global concurrent queues for your application to use.

 __Main dispatch queue__